selfup/rejs/DOCS.md

 As you can see, the old data has been wiped/replaced The exampleOne data will be wiped/replaced with the new data.
 The metadata will go in first, and then the new object will go in right after.

+**updateTables**

+Works like above, just use arrays as arguments like in the REST verbs section.

 **findId**